frictionlessdata/schema-collaboration/docker/README.md

 # schema-collaboration Docker

-The Docker image created for this project can use an internal sqlite3 database (for testing).
-For production it requires a MariaDB/MySQL database.
+The Docker image created for this project can use an internal sqlite3 database or a MariaDB/MySQL.

 ## Start a `schema-collaboration` server instance
 Download the image: